 Stone, John, and Ronald C Meyer.
 Aikido in America.
 Berkeley, Calif.: Frog: Distributed by North Atlantic Books, 1995.
 Aikido is a Japanese martial art; however, it has spread all over the world from the 1950s onward.
 Many of the early histories of the art focused on the Japanese experience of the art, magnifying the life … Continue reading Reflecting on Aikido in America

-Refelcting on Conversations with Daito-Ryu Masters
+Reflecting on Conversations with Daito-Ryu Masters

 Pranin, Stanley.
 Daito-ryu Aikijujutsu: Conversations with Daito-ryu Masters.
 Aiki News.
 1996.
 In his never-ending research to better understand the many and the martial artist that was Morihei Ueshiba, the late Stanley Pranin followed the influence of Daito-ryu Aikijujutsu, specifically that of Ueshiba’s teacher, Sokaku Takeda.
-The aikido sources at the time of Pranin’s research seemed … Continue reading Refelcting on Conversations with Daito-Ryu Masters
+The aikido sources at the time of Pranin’s research seemed … Continue reading Reflecting on Conversations with Daito-Ryu Masters

 Reflecting on By the Sword